Chip Butty Recipe (Britain’s Ultimate Chip Sandwich)

 Sharing is caring!

-This post was written a little while ago, and has been updated with better instructions, variations and some photos.
+This post was written a little while ago, and has been updated on June 14, 2026 with better instructions, variations and some photos.

 A while back when Thing 1 and 2 had recently moved in, I found myself nearly falling asleep in the aisles of my local grocery store at around 8 pm.
 Yes, I’m was pretty well wiped.
 From work to family life, to trying to find time to actually get to the gym to lose some much-needed weight, to planning my Christmas week menu.
 My brain went into shutdown mode right near the freezer section.